zenodo/zenodo/docs/architecture/statistics.rst

 While using Queries is enough to fetch individual record statistics, this is not an optimal solution for the most common use-cases.
-Making an Elasticsearch query everytime we want to display the total views, downloads, etc. of a record and all of its versions puts a lot of strain on Elasticsearch.
+Making an Elasticsearch query every time we want to display the total views, downloads, etc. of a record and all of its versions puts a lot of strain on Elasticsearch.

 Another use-case is that we want to sort records by views in search results.